nitish-nagesh/fairness-audit/anonymized_aaai_submission/AAAI Code/Model-Based Causal Fairness (Table 3)/README.md

-# Model-Based Causal Fairness Analysis for FairTabGen (Table 3 and Figure 3)
+# Model-Based Causal Fairness Analysis for FairTabGen (Table 3)

 ## 📋 Overview

-This directory contains the implementation and analysis for **Table 3 and Figure 3** of the FairTabGen paper, which presents the model-based causal fairness analysis.
+This directory contains the implementation and analysis for **Table 3** of the FairTabGen paper, which presents the model-based causal fairness analysis.
 The analysis demonstrates how FairTabGen improves causal fairness metrics across different machine learning models and datasets.

 ## 🎯 Research Objective